huonglarne/project-cheatsheet/precommit.md

 ```

-Install hook.
-After this, pre-commit will be ran automatically when committing.
+## Install hook

 `pre-commit install`

+# Use

+Pre-commit will be ran automatically when committing.

 Commit without pre-commit